-- 4. Selection of trainees to be on the basis of seniority, as provided for in Article VIII of the Collective Agreement. - 5.
-The Company should select a qualified person to provide the training with due regard to ability to communicate effectively. - 6.
-The Company to notify the Plant Committee in writing when a trainee is judged to be qualified, or if he/she is removed from the training program because of incompetence.
+- 1. Selection of trainees to be on the basis of seniority, as provided for in Article VIII of the Collective Agreement. - 2.
+The Company should select a qualified person to provide the training with due regard to ability to communicate effectively. - 3.
+The Company to notify the Plant Committee in writing when a trainee is judged to be qualified, or if they are removed from the training program because of incompetence.